Softwareologists/feed-my-ledger/README.md

 - Immutable Data Entries: Once data is committed, it becomes read-only.
 - Append-Only Adjustments: Modifications are handled by appending new records that reference the original entries.
 - Cloud Service Integration: Supports integration with services like Google Sheets and Microsoft Excel 365.
+- Local File Storage: Save ledger data to CSV files using the `FileAdapter`.
 - User Authentication: Users authenticate via OAuth2 to link their cloud accounts.
 - Data Sharing: Users can share their data with others, controlling access permissions.
 - Resilient API Calls: Automatically retries transient errors with exponential backoff.